ArtS/arts.github.com/index.md

     <div class="span6">
-    Developed a mobile Internet Banking app for my client, enabling them to service a growing userbase on an emerging mobile platform, increasing the overal appeal of the products and services being offered.
+    Developed a mobile Internet Banking app for my client, enabling them to service a growing userbase on an emerging mobile platform, increasing the overall appeal of the products and services being offered.
     </div>
     <div class="span6">
     Helped a client to migrate large database of the existing users to a